 Early herbalists believed the "yellow milky sap" was a sign the herb was useful for liver conditions.
 Research supports that some of its alkaloids appear to have a choleretic effect aiding in the production of bile in the liver.
 Although greater celandine is used to treat liver conditions, its alkaloids are slightly caustic, and ironically there are several case reports of it causing drug-induced hepatitis.
 Therefore, with so many safer liver herbs to choose from, greater celandine should be reserved for only those patients with severe cramping conditions like biliary colic and irritable bowel syndrome (IBS-P) associated with cramping.

 Isoquinoline alkaloids ( coptisine, chelidonine, sanguinarine, and berberine) are abundant in the yellow sap.
-These alkaloids also have significant antimicrobial actions that support its traditional use to treat infections.
+These alkaloids also have significant antimicrobial actions that support their traditional use to treat infections.
 Applied topically, the yellow resin is a useful treatment for warts.

 Disclaimer: This content is subject to change.
 The information is intended to inform and educate; it does not replace the medical evaluation, advice, diagnosis or treatment by a healthcare professional. www.nhpassist.com © 2014 NDAssist Inc. and/or its affiliates.
 All rights reserved.